 The soil amendment uses fireplace ash applied to the soil by massaging or working it in or laying fertilizer on the soil bed.
 This fertilizer should not be use on acid loving plants when the soil is alkaline in nature.

-Banana Peels and Coffee Grounds
+Making Your Own Plant Food: Banana Peels & Coffee Grounds

 These are two different fertilizers very easy to prepare.